poetapp/documentation/rdd/separate-file-uploads.md

 In the future `author` will be a uri that resolves to a Identity Claim.

 Question: What do we do if a user provides an author as a string?
 Just overwrite it with the data uri and this info is lost?
+We could make it part of the data uri if we make `createAuthorFromPrivateKey` take some extra properties.
+If author gets converted to a name property of the data uri thenclaims can still specificy an author name, sort of like an Identity would accomplish.

 ##### archiveUrl & hash